Sharpness-Aware Minimization with Dynamic Reweighting

 \section{Related Work}

 \stitle{Model Generalization.} Deep neural networks are often overparameterized and may suffer from poor generalization~\cite{zhang2021understanding}.
 A lot of efforts have been devoted to improve the generalization of neural models, leading to methods including data augmentation~\cite{sennrich-etal-2016-improving,wei-zou-2019-eda,sun-etal-2020-mixup,kumar-etal-2020-data,thakur-etal-2021-augmented}, regularization~\cite{loshchilov2017decoupled,xuhong2018explicit,liang2021r}, and improved optimization processes~\cite{izmailov2018averaging,mobahi2020self,heo2020adamp}.
 These methods consider different aspects of generalization and may be combined to achieve better performance.
 Among them, adversarial training~\cite{goodfellow2014explaining} has demonstrated its effectiveness in improving model generalization without the need of any extra data or external knowledge, and has been widely attempted to enhance NLP models~\cite{zhu2019freelb,jiang-etal-2020-smart,pereira-etal-2021-targeted,li2021token}.
-Adversarial training works by adversarially perturbing the input embeddings and either minimize the empirical loss of the perturbed model or regularizes the change of loss to be small.
-Specially, FreeLB~\cite{zhu2019freelb} uses projected gradient descent~(PGD; \citealt{madry2018towards}) to generate adversarial perturbations on input embedding, and recycles the computed gradients when updating model parameters in adjacent epochs~\cite{shafahi2019adversarial} to reduce the computational costs.
+Adversarial training works by adversarially perturbing the input embedding and either minimize the adversarial risk or regularizes the change of risk to be small.
+Specifically, FreeLB~\cite{zhu2019freelb} uses projected gradient descent~(PGD; \citealt{madry2018towards}) to generate adversarial perturbations on input embedding, and recycles the computed gradients when updating model parameters in adjacent steps~\cite{shafahi2019adversarial} to reduce the computational costs.
 TAT~\cite{pereira-etal-2021-targeted} improves FreeLB by prioritizing the most frequently mispredicted classes in perturbation calculation.
 TAVAT~\cite{li2021token} uses a token-level accumulated perturbation vocabulary to guide the initialization in PGD.
 However, these works only consider the robustness on input feature representation, while we consider the robustness of all model weights.